jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility’s many banquets and balls.
 This was the image of opulence that had Cinderella dreaming her days away as she cleaned a dirty chateau.
 Sadly, unlike the the fairy tale, the extras didn’t have a fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the noble’s vast libraries, used guns while dying in their wars, and were told to ignore what the telescope revealed.
 The extras were excluded from the power of new tools because they believed their beloved Holy Bible said only Darth King had the “divine right to rule”.

 Rousseau called bullshit.
 In truth, Jesus was a carpenter, a commoner just like any other extra—you could argue—who rose to become the ultimate protagonist.
-Who is to say that other extras can’t live up to their own potential?
+Who is anyone to say that other extras can’t live up to their own potential?
 Rousseau said books, guns, and scientific instruments should liberate the extras who were only in chains for the happiness of con artists.
 The self-proclaimed “divine nobility” didn’t like hearing that.
 This powerful self-protecting community declared Rousseau a banquet-pooper, and chased him out of Switzerland, France, and England.
 Maybe that’s why Rousseau rented instead of owned.

 Starting in 1776, within Rousseau’s lifetime, Darth King started to face the music when the American people started a revolution.
 One year after he died, the French had their own revolution in 1789.
 And on it went from country to country because Rousseau, and others like him, make the extras realize they should become protagonists with a ruling philosophy “of the people, for the people, by the people”.
-Cinderella soon forgot about the fancy ball, and instead played the music of freedom, in a choir of equals that sounded something like this:
+Cinderella soon forgot about the fancy ball, and instead song the music of freedom in a choir of equals, that sounded something like this:

-  What does this horde of slaves, traitors and conspiring kings want?
+  France that Europe admires
-  For whom have these vile chains,
+  Has regained Liberty
-  These irons, been long prepared?
+  And every citizen breathes
-  Frenchmen, for us, ah!
-What outrage
+  Under the laws of Equality,
-  What furious action it must arouse!
+  One day its beloved image
-  It is to us they dare plan
+  Will extend throughout the universe.
-  A return to the old slavery!
+  Peoples, you will break your chains
-  To arms, citizens!
+  And you will have a Fatherland!

 Revolutionary songs like this spread the people’s liberty, equality, and fraternity throughout the world.
 In a few years, civilization changed its ruling philosphy from knowing the nobles were divine, to knowing they were villians who resorted to hiring mercenaries rather than realize the people didn't need them anymore.

-When the people took control of books, guns, and science, they put presidents and senators, judges and sherriffs in power, who ruled at the request of new protagonists who built a civilization with checks and balances, because no one was divine.
-A change empowered by tools, thought of in philosophy, yet made real with the bloodshed of revolutions.
+When the people took control of books, guns, and science, they put presidents and senators, judges and sherriffs in power, who ruled at the request of new protagonists who inside a civilization with checks and balances, because no one was divine.
+A change empowered by tools, thought of in philosophy, yet made real with the bloodshed of revolutions on the frontline.

 Rousseau died never having found a home.
 After they won their revolutions, a population of heroes put him to rest inside the glorious Panthéon, heralding him as a renowned breaker of chains, in a free world he helped build.
 Where any guy can be the prince, and any girl can be Cinderella.